874bowen/herbeauty/README.md

 ## Step 2: Authentication using XataAdapter and NextAuth.js

 Authentication is a standard thing for web applications because we want to know who is making requests and manage transactions while protecting confidential or private information.
 [NextAuth.js](https://next-auth.js.org) allows us to manage access to our data by providing a way to authenticate users using providers such as Google.
-[XataAdapter](https://next-auth.js.org/adapters/xata) allows us to store users and sessions into our Xata database once a user is authenticated.
+We will use [XataAdapter](https://next-auth.js.org/adapters/xata) to store user's information and sessions into our Xata database once a user is authenticated.

 #### Creating a database on Xata